congpt-imt/nelMobile/README.md

 # Natural E-Learning Mobile
-We will build the app on the windows system
+We will build the app on the Windows system

 ## Requirment
 Node.js version 8 or later.\